Give You My Heart: Commercial performance

-"Give You My Heart" was ranked first on major streaming sites, such as Soribada, Genie Music and Bugs later earning an all-kill certificate for reaching the top of all digital charts in Korea.
+"Give You My Heart" was ranked first on major streaming sites, such as Soribada, Genie Music and Bugs later earning a perfect all-kill certificate for reaching the top of all digital charts in Korea.
 The song debuted at number 71 on South Korea's Gaon Digital Chart for the chart issue dated February 9–15, 2020 rising and reaching number one on the following week.